 Though the exact mechanism is unknown, one theory is that the powder causes inflammation of the outer genitals.
-The pressure pushes the talc into the uterus through the fallopian tubes and ovaries.
+The pressure pushes the talcum powder into the uterus through the fallopian tubes and ovaries.

 A second health complication from talcum powder affects the respiratory system, at times leading to mesothelioma.
-Just like its related substance, asbestos, talc can easily become airborne during application.
+Just like its related substance, asbestos, talcum can easily become airborne during application.

 History of Talc Lawsuits

-This initial lawsuit resulted in a victory for the plaintiff and was followed by many additional claims related to ovarian cancer and respiratory disease resulting from talc.
+This initial lawsuit resulted in a victory for the plaintiff and was followed by many additional claims related to ovarian cancer and respiratory disease resulting from talcum powder use.

 Compensation for Victims and Surviving Family Members

-Contact a Dangerous Drugs Lawyer About Talc Lawsuits and Your Rights
+Contact a Lawyer About Talcum Powder Lawsuits and Your Rights